Coronavirus (COVID-19) Preparedness Information Learn More

 - Personal history of cancer or lymphoma

-Discuss your medical history, the risks of screening, and benefits with your physician.
-In order to be covered by Medicare, you must visit your physician and have an order.
+Discuss your medical history and the risks and benefits of the screening with your physician.
+In order to be covered by Medicare, you must visit your primary care provider and have an order.

 What You Need To Know

 The majority of lung cancers are often caused by cigarette smoking and usually not detected until symptoms develop.
-By that time, the disease is often more advanced, making a cure much less likely.
+By that time, the disease is often more advanced, making treatment much more challenging.

 - Lung cancer is the leading cause of cancer-related deaths in the United States

 - Over half of those with lung cancer die within one year of being diagnosed